emmajanedrews/base-template/_posts/2017-08-11-what-mistakes-should-sellers-avoid.md

 When people are preparing their homes for sale, there are a lot of things that can go wrong.
 Today, I’ll be going over five of the biggest and most common mistakes people tend to make during this process.

-It’s no secret that preparing your home for market can be stressful.
+It’s no secret that preparing your home for the market can be stressful.
 However, knowing how to avoid mistakes before you make them will make a huge difference.

-The first common mistake we see is overpricing. **A correctly-priced house, even one with a poor marketing plan, will always sell above one that is overpriced.**
+The first common mistake we see is overpricing. **A correctly priced house, even one with a poor marketing plan, will always sell above one that is overpriced.**

 Next, don’t wait until after you list to make necessary, simple repairs around the property.
 Trying to fix these things once a home is already on the market will make things much more stressful than they should be.